Missed your HPV vaccine? Here’s why women aged 25+ should get vaccinated

 Getting your vaccine after the age of 25

-If you’re cis woman and you’re 25 or older, you’ll no longer be eligible for a free vaccine on the NHS.
+If you’re cis woman or cis man who has sex with women and you’re 25 or older, you’ll no longer be eligible for a free vaccine on the NHS.
 The good news is that the HPV vaccine is available on a private basis.
 In fact, you can get yours at your nearest LloydsPharmacy store if you make an order through Online Doctor.

 Trans men and trans women, and men who have sex with men can still receive a free vaccine until they’re 45 if their risk of HPV is considered high.

 Does the first HPV vaccine (Cervarix) offer protection against genital warts?